Yu-val-weiss/ChemGenie/README.md

 ### Drawing

-Simply tap anywhere on the screen within the blank canvas and drag to the end of a dotted guide line to draw a bond, by default a **single Carbon-Carbon** bond.
-If you want to add a bond to an existing atom then simply press on any point/atom, and the dotted guide lines should appear.
+Simply tap anywhere on the screen within the blank canvas and drag to the end of a dotted template line to draw a bond, by default a **single Carbon-Carbon** bond.
+If you want to add a bond to an existing atom then simply press on any point/atom, and the dotted template lines should appear.
 Tapping on other parts of the canvas will do nothing.

 ### Changing Elements